Top 10 concealed carry firearms

 • Cons: May be larger and heavier than some competitors.

-• Pros: Compact and lightweight, good build quality.
+• Pros: Compact and lightweight, good build quality, high capacity.

 10. FN 509 Compact: